Aptima/yaada/site/docs/tutorial.md

 After creating the schema file, you will need to exit your IPython session and relaunch, or restart your Jupyter kernel for the new schema to be picked up.

-No try to ingest an invalid document and watch an exception get thrown:
+Now try to ingest an invalid document and watch an exception get thrown:

 ```python
 context.update(dict(